-Repair instead of throwing away.
-Due to the huge amount of electronic waste, the EU is now advocating extended repair rights for mobile devices
+Repair instead of throwing it away.
+Because of the huge amount of electronic waste, the EU is now calling for extended repair rights for mobile devices

 Author: July Becker